 General Guidelines

-The editors of Deep Wild Journal: Writing from the Backcountry are accepting submissions for Volume 5, to be published in June 2023, from September 1 through December 1.
-We seek work that conjures the experiences, observations, and insights of backcountry journeys.
+The editors of Deep Wild Journal: Writing from the Backcountry seek work that conjures the experiences, observations, and insights of backcountry journeys.
 By “backcountry,” we mean away from paved roads on journeys undertaken by foot, skis, snowshoes, kayak, canoe, horse, or any other non-motorized means of conveyance.

 We are open to a wide spectrum of carefully-crafted work, from the personal to the political.
 By “personal,” we mean work that not only relates the experience of backcountry journeys, but also in some way reflects upon the journeys.
 By “political,” we mean work that, while grounded in a backcountry perspective, addresses and confronts the social, economic, and environmental issues of our times.